Researchers in the Levings Lab

 Majid Mojibian

 I began my professional career as a medical laboratory doctor.
 My strong interest in research, particularly in immunology, compelled me to enter a PhD program in immunology at the University of Ottawa.
 My specific interest in diabetes started when I joined the research team of Dr. Fraser Scott at the Ottawa Health Research Institute.
 I expanded my technical expertise and knowledge in his laboratory, which has a major focus on understanding diabetes-promoting interactions between dietary antigens, the gut immune system, and the endocrine pancreas.
-After receiving my PhD, I trained in the lab of Dr. Timothy Kieffer in the area of developing novel therapies for patients with diabetes.
+After receiving my Ph.D., I trained in the lab of Dr. Timothy Kieffer to develop novel therapies for patients with diabetes.
 I was privileged to collaborate with our industry partners, enGene, a pioneer in gene delivery technology to mucosal tissue, and Johnson & Johnson’s Janssen BetaLogics group, an expert in developing human embryonic stem cell-based therapies for treating type 1 diabetes.

-In Dr. Levings' team, I manage projects involving laboratory-based research in the area of immune regulation.
-The projects I work on are focused on translation to clinical applications and the initiation of first-in-human clinical trials in the fields of transplant medicine and autoimmunity.
-Specifically, my role involves collaborators and working with staff affiliated with industrial funding partners as well as with collaborators who are located at different sites nationally and internationally.
+In Dr. Levings' team, I manage projects involving laboratory-based research in immune regulation.
+The projects I work on are focused on translation to clinical applications and the initiation of first-in-human clinical trials in transplant medicine and autoimmunity.
+Specifically, my role involves collaborators and working with staff affiliated with industrial funding partners as well as collaborators located at different sites nationally and internationally.

 Rosa Garcia